ejgallego/coq-serapi/README.md

 `sertop` is available for different Coq versions, which each of its branches targetting the corresponding Coq branch.
 The current development branch is `v8.7`, for Coq v8.7.
-The `master` branch is often broken and won't be stable until Coq 8.8 is closer to release.
+The `v8.8` branch is also availabe but may not be stable until Coq 8.8 is closer to release.

 Basic build instructions are below, the `.travis.yml` files should contain up-to-date information in any case.
 We recommend using OPAM to